zsscode/2019-Spring-DL/Course Content/Module 1 - Intro to ML/Readme.md

 any decisions regarding what learning algorithm or parameters to use.

 ## Regression vs [Multi-Class/Binary] Classification
-1. Classification tasks vs Regression tasks - [slide](https://github.com/badriadhikari/2019-Spring-DL/blob/master/Course%20Content/Module%201%20-%20Intro%20to%20ML/04%20Regression%20vs%20Classification.pdf)
+1. Classification tasks vs Regression tasks - see "04 Regression vs Classification.pdf"

 ## Feedforward Neural Networks for Binary Classification
-1. Predict the Onset of Diabetes Based on Diagnostic Measures (The Pima Indians Diabetes Database) - see "05 NNs for Classification.ipynb" - https://colab.research.google.com/drive/1Y8MShp6dyccPUnq0oprLZ6dt2H2umFGx
+1. Predict the Onset of Diabetes Based on Diagnostic Measures (The Pima Indians Diabetes Database) - https://colab.research.google.com/drive/1Y8MShp6dyccPUnq0oprLZ6dt2H2umFGx - see "05 NNs for Classification.ipynb"

 ## Feedforward Neural Networks for Regression
 1. On the same dataset, use everything else to predict age of the individual - see "06 NNs for Regression.ipynb"